kunukn/aim/README.md

 ## Development

-* git clone the project
+- git clone the project
-* yarn install
+- yarn install
+- use a modern browser like Chrome or Firefox

 ### start dev mode